kerimoyle/cellml-specification/src/reference/informative/informC11_interpretation_of_variable_resets2.rst

     5. Apply the updates calculated in (4).
        This step means that the order in which the variables' values are altered does not affect the overall behaviour of the resets.

-    6. Test whether the set of variable values in the model's has changed:
+    6. Test whether the set of variable values in the model has changed:
        a.
 If yes, repeat the steps above from 1 using the updated values as the basis for the tests.
        b.
 If not, continue the modelling process with the updated values.